Fabrizio Ravanelli: Middlesbrough

 Ravanelli made an immediate positive impact on moving to the Premier League with Bryan Robson's Middlesbrough on a £7 million transfer in 1996, where his success was sustained.
 He scored a hat-trick on his league debut against Liverpool on the opening day of the 1996–97 season.
 Despite being one of the league's top scorers, Middlesbrough were relegated in the year that he joined.
 He did, however, help them to the final of both domestic cup competitions that season.
 He started both finals, as Middlesbrough lost 2–0 against Chelsea in the FA Cup Final, and Leicester City 1–0 in the replay of the League Cup Final.
 Against Leicester, he scored the first goal in the final of the first meeting, only for Emile Heskey to equalise and send the game to a replay, which Leicester subsequently won.
 He alienated himself from teammates and fans, with his constant complaints and criticisms of the club's training regime and facilities, as well as the town itself, despite being the highest paid footballer in the Premiership at the time.
 Whilst at the club, he resided in the local small North Yorkshire village of Hutton Rudby, where Middlesbrough football associates, such as Paul Merson, Gordon McQueen and several other notable individuals have had residences.

 Marseille

-After Middlesbrough's relegation, Ravanelli moved to Olympique de Marseille.
-In the 1998–99 season, Marseille finished in second place in the French Division 1, one point behind Girondins de Bordeaux.
+After Middlesbrough's relegation, Ravanelli moved to Marseille.
+In the 1998–99 season, Marseille finished in second place in the French Division 1, one point behind Bordeaux.
 The following season l'OM competed in the 1999–2000 UEFA Champions League, with Ravanelli scoring once against Sturm Graz at the Stade Vélodrome.

 Lazio

-In January 2000, Ravanelli returned to Italy to sign for Lazio.
+In December 1999, Ravanelli returned to Italy to sign for Lazio.
 Ravanelli won his second Scudetto as Lazio ended the 1999–2000 season as champions, also winning the Coppa Italia, and the Supercoppa Italiana.